kennethreitz-archive/.com/content/posts/120127-how-i-develop.rst

 A great example is my `Requests <http://docs.python-requests.org/>`_ module.
 I was a heavy user of `Convore <http://convore.com>`_ at the time, and I wanted to interface with it programmatically.
 So, I set out to build a Python module that wrapped the Convore HTTP API.
 Unfortunately, this was easier said than done.
 Dealing with Python's standard library for HTTP was a complete and total nightmare.
 It was over-engineered.

 I love Python because it's a language designed for Humans.
 Why should modern HTTP be so difficult?
-So, I sat out to discovered what it was that I wanted, and built exactly what I needed.
+So, I sat out to discover what it was that I wanted, and built exactly what I needed.
 It resonated well with others.

 Nothing is more satisfying than using your own tools to Get Things Done.